Free worldwide shipping

 A Cellular “On/Off” Switch for Aging?

 I’ve always believed that aging isn’t just random—it feels more like a programmed process written into our biology.
 That’s where mTOR comes in.
+More background on this is discussed in mTOR’s role in aging.

 Think of mTOR (mechanistic Target of Rapamycin) as a master control switch inside our cells: